zeke/gem.wtf/README.md

 # gem.wtf

-Type a short URL to jump straight to a Ruby gem's repository page.
+Type a short URL to jump straight to any Ruby gem's repository page.

 ## Examples